-We'd appreciate your support in sharing the resources in this kit with young people in your network.
+We'd appreciate your support in sharing the resources in this kit with your networks.

 In this kit, you'll find:

 - a sample newsletter article

 - social media posts to share on your accounts

 - links to videos to share

 - posters for your lunchroom/staff notice board

 - frequently asked questions and resources.